The Aether 2 Mod is a mod for Minecraft that follows in the footsteps of its predecessor, Aether 1.

-You also create a opposite portal to get there, as instead of obsidian and fire, you have to make one with glowstone and water, opposite materials to the former.
+To get there, you will also have to create a “opposite portal”, as instead of being made with obsidian and fire, you have to use glowstone and water, the “opposite” materials.

 This new dimension is full of flying islands, clouds with varying effects (jump on some and they will send you flying, some up, some forward), mobs, weapons, items and much more.

 The mod adds a new party system to Minecraft, as the mod is intended to be played either with friends or online, but can just as well be played alone.

 The party system lets you form parties with other players without the need for mods or plugins other than the Aether 2 mod.